apoorvapendse/TT-Rescheduler/README.md

 It helps to schedule lectures of professors and also helps them to request a slot in a decentralised manner and the respective professor in charge of the slot gets to approve the request.

-The project has an admin panel where the admin will initialise the faculty account along with their initial timetable.
+The project has an admin panel where the admin will initialise the prof account along with their initial timetable.
-The faculties can later login with their credentials given by the admin to view their timetable in readonly format and also request a slot for a given room at a given day for a given hour.
+The profs can later login with their credentials given by the admin to view their timetable in readonly format and also request a slot for a given room at a given day for a given hour.
-The faculty having the room possesion at that instance is dynamically found via the database query.
+The prof having the room possesion at that instance is dynamically found via the database query.

-If the faculty incharge of the room accepts the request, then both the incharge professors receive a mail about the change in their timetables and the acceptance of the request.
+If the prof incharge of the room accepts the request, then both the incharge professors receive a mail about the change in their timetables and the acceptance of the request.
 (implemented using nodemailer with gmail smtp)